Andcircle/Term1_Proj3_Behavioral-Cloning/Writeup.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...
-But, I believe in my dataset, I use too many recovering data, that's why in the final test (in the video), the car will keep driving off the center line and recovering back.
-In order to get better performance, the dataset shoule be fine tuned.

 ### Model Architecture and Training Strategy